SystemDot/SystemDotCore/README.md

 SystemDotCore
 =============

-Core libraries for cross platform development on Android, iOS and WinRT
+Inversion of control container and core libraries for cross platform development on Android, iOS and WinRT